ptpt/SlidingPuzzle/README.md

     # initialize a game with the number of rows and cols
     constructor(rows, cols)

-    # render the game on element with specified spacing between squares
+    # render the game on the element with specified spacing between squares
     render(element, spacing)
-    # change spacing
-    render(null, spacing)

     # rerender the game on current element
     render()